satoshi-hirose/ipinpin/README.md

        .order_stat     i-th order statistic of S (real number)<br>
        .P_0<br>

-After the first-level analysis is completed, we achive first-level summary statistics for each participant (SD).
-Also, by performing permutation test or other empirical test, we obtain samples from null distribution (PD). i-pinpin reqires three predetermined parameters, that is, g_0, i and alpha.
+ It takes two main inputs (SD and PD), as well as three numeric parameters (g_0, i, alpha) and one boolean parameter (homogeneity).
+ SD is the test statistic obatained from first-level analyses (e.g. decoding accuracy), while PD are samples from null distribution normally obtained by permutation test.
+ Original version of iPinPin does not reqire the assumption of homogeneity of the null distribution among participants.
+If the homogeneity can be assumed, set homogeneity=1, which saves computational costs, particularly when the number of participants are larege.
+ Three free parameters are g_0, i and alpha.
 For detail of the parameters, please see the original paper (Hirose 2019).
-There is two slightly different versions of i-pinpin; with and without hypothesis of homogenity among subjects.

 ******************************************************************************************************************
-I also provide two types of numeric
+The other .m files are for theoretical evaluation of the statistivcal power.
+Readme for these files will be uploaded soon.